 A quick way to stimulate your brain is to try something new that doesn’t require any planning.
-Try brushing your teeth with your non-dominant hand or ordering something completely different at a restaurant.
+Start small by brushing your teeth with your non-dominant hand or ordering something completely different at a restaurant.
 You will find that you are focusing more intently on the experience at hand, since your brain is trying to process exactly what is going on.

-The longer-term approach is deciding to try something that takes a bit more consistent effort and focus, like learning a language or an instrument.
+The longer-term approach is deciding to try something that takes a bit more consistent effort and focus, like learning the basics of a different language or an instrument.

 Walk somewhere new.

 A 30 minute walk is a perfect chance to improve your physical and mental health.
 Also, the change of environment keeps your walk fresh and engaging, plus you might discover a hidden gem in the process!

 Read a manga comic.

 There are several different genres so there is bound to be something you like.
 The neat thing about manga is that it reads right-to-left, preserving the art.
 It’s a fun challenge to make your mind work a little differently.